uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-during-tax-year.html.md

 ---
-title: Making updates during the tax year | Income Tax (Making Tax Digital) end-to-end service guide
+title: Making updates during the tax year | Making Tax Digital for Income Tax service guide
 weight: 4
 description: How to enable MTD-compatible software to make in-year updates and display customer obligations.
 ---